raboof/scala-labs/README.md

 The general approach is to have one branch (this one) containing metadata about the workshop/course, and a branch for each starting point and/or example solution in the course.

-Each branch should be a valid project that can be checked by CI, and from the metadata branch we could check things like the fact that each 'starting point' is a parent of each 'example solution' in the course.
+Each branch should be a valid project that can be checked by CI.
+From the 'metadata branch' we could verify broader invariants, such as validating each 'starting point' is a git parent of each 'example solution' in the course.

 When doing maintenance on the course, you could start by making the change on the 'earliest' branch where the change is desired, and then merge it into all later steps.